Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Introduction

 We also develop estimators of the ATT using our approach.
-We propose a two-step estimator where, in the first step, we jointly estimate all the parameters in the interactive fixed effects model for untreated potential outcomes as well as average outcomes and covariates for individuals in the treated group.
-In the second step, we plug these in to obtain estimators of the ATT.
-In the case with exactly three time periods, the ATT is exactly identified.
-With more than three periods, the ATT is potentially over-identified and moments from both the treated group and untreated group are informative for identifying and estimating the interactive fixed effects model.
-In this case, one can conduct a ``pre-test'' that the effect of participating in the treatment is 0 in periods before individuals become treated as well as conduct traditional over-identification tests.
-We also discuss estimation in the case with panel data and in the case with repeated cross sections data and show that our estimators of the ATT are asymptotically normal.
+We propose a two-step estimator where, in the first step, we estimate the parameters in the interactive fixed effects model for untreated potential outcomes.
+In the second step, we plug these in to obtain estimates of the ATT.
+In the case with exactly three time periods and one covariate whose effect does not change over time, the ATT is exactly identified.
+With more than one covariate whose effect does not change over time, the ATT is over-identified and the restrictions that the effects of covariates do not vary over time can be tested.
+With more than three periods, one can conduct ``pre-tests'' for (i) the effect of participating in the treatment being 0 in periods before individuals become treated as well as for (ii) the effect of particular covariates not varying over time.
+We also extend our baseline results to the case where there is variation in treatment timing across individuals (as has been considered in recent work on DID such as \citet{goodman-2021,callaway-santanna-2021}).

 We conclude the paper with an application on the effect of early-career job displacement on earnings.
-In the job displacement literature, researchers are typically concerned that unobserved ``skill'' is unobserved and cannot be directly controlled for.
+In the job displacement literature, researchers are typically concerned that ``skill'' is unobserved and cannot be directly controlled for.
 If the return to skill varies over time or with experience, then standard approaches such as difference in differences are likely to lead to biased estimates of the effect of job displacement.
 On the other hand, the approach proposed in the current paper can deal directly with this issue.
-Compared to difference in differences and individual-specific linear trends approaches, the interactive fixed effects approach proposed in the current paper does somewhat better in pre-treatment periods (in the sense of estimating no effect of job displacement in pre-displacement periods) while finding somewhat smaller long-term effects of job displacement.
+Compared to difference in differences, the interactive fixed effects approach proposed in the current paper does somewhat better in pre-treatment periods (in the sense of estimating no effect of job displacement in pre-displacement periods) while finding somewhat smaller long-term effects of job displacement.